Bleron213/PdfApp/README.md

 ## How To Use

-* Clone the git application locally
+* Clone the git repo locally

 ```bash
 # Clone this repository